 Amaranthus ‘Love Lies Bleeding’

 Amaranthus caudatus L. is the correct and accepted name for this species of Amaranthus.
-It was described by Carl von Linnaeus in Species Plantarum in 1753.
+The genus and species were first named and described as such by Carl von Linnaeus in the second volume of the first edition of Species Plantarum in 1753.

 I first planted seeds of ‘Love Lies Bleeding’ from seeds Suzanne bought from an Ebay seller in the spring of 2009.
 They grew over 12 feet tall, so I thought maybe they weren’t actually ‘Love Lies Bleeding’.
 All information I have found say they grow from 3-6 feet tall, depending on which website you go to.
 SO, in the spring of 2012, I decided to try them again along with Amaranthus viridis, which is a green form of ‘Love Lies Bleeding’.